A Complete Guide to Hair Products for Men

 With a plethora of styling products to choose from, we break down the best men’s hair products – from shampoos and conditioners to pomades and hair sprays – to help you in your quest to individualise your spiffy coif.

 How to Use This Guide

-The type of hair products for men you choose should be determined by your hair’s length and texture, known as hair types.
+Like picking a haircut that suits your face shape, the type of hair products you choose should be determined by your hair’s length and texture, known as hair types.
 If you have short, fine hair and want to style it up, for instance, use a wax or gel.
 For thinning hair, avoid heavier products, like clay and pomades, as they’ll weigh down your hair.
 As a general rule, never apply styling products directly to hair; place a pea-sized amount in your palm and rub your hands together, to ‘warm’ the product.
 Apply from the back of the head forward.

 Below you’ll find a variety of common hair types, with an appropriate product in bold.
 From there, choose your desired look in terms of hold and shine.
 Everything that falls in the ‘Medium’ box should be suitable for most hair types.
 Only when you stray outside of the box do these hair products for men become a little more niche.
 Within each category you’ll find out recommendation for the best of the best.

 For those lucky enough to have straight hair, there really is no restriction in terms of usable hair products.
 Mould to any style with almost any product.
 The biggest considerations will be the amount of hold and shine you require to suit your chosen look.